 and S-Corporation stock.
 Some of the more popular investments include:

-A self-directed individual retirement account allows you to invest in alternative assets beyond stocks, bonds, and mutual funds.
-You, as the account holder, direct your custodian to perform transactions on your behalf.
+This account allows you to invest in alternative assets beyond stocks, bonds, and mutual funds.

-This self-directed investing account allows you, as the account holder, to perform your everyday transactions in real-time.
-This investing power is achieved through the creation of an entity, such as an IRA LLC or IRA Trust.
+This self-directed investment account allows you to perform your everyday transactions in real time.
+This investing power is achieved through the creation of an IRA LLC or IRA Trust.

-One concept that almost all investors and financial advisors can agree on is the importance of diversifying your portfolio.
-Investing in a variety of assets, including Wall Street products (stocks, bonds, and mutual funds) and alternative assets (real estate, precious metals, private placements, promissory notes, etc.) may reduce overall investment risk.
+One concept that almost all investors and financial advisors can agree on is the importance of diversifying your investment portfolio.
+Investing in a variety of assets, including Wall Street products (stocks, bonds, and mutual funds) and alternative assets may reduce overall investment risk.

 But you still may be wondering, "Which IRA is best for me?"
 Below are some of the basic differences between a standard IRA and an SDIRA.